aga-grassfed-standards

 NO CONFINEMENT

 AGA-Certified animals must graze pasture where they will receive most, if not all, of their nutrition, and be allowed to fulfill their natural behaviors and basic instincts at all times.
 The only exceptions to this standard are emergencies that may threaten the safety and well-being of the animals or soil, and management practices such as roundups, sorting, shipping, and weaning.
+For swine and poultry, animals must also have regular access to pasture and cannot be confined indoors unless there is an immediate threat to their safety.

 ANIMAL HEALTH AND WELFARE

 Mineral and vitamin supplements may be provided free choice to adjust the animals’ nutrient intake and to correct deficiencies in the total diet energy source.
 The feeding of animal by-products is prohibited, and no antibiotics, ionophores, or hormones of any type may be administered.
 Any animal in need of medical attention must be treated to relieve its symptoms.
 If prohibited medication or antibiotics are required for treatment, the animal must be tagged, identified, and removed from the certified program.
 Producers will develop and maintain a written record of all vaccines, medications, and/or other substances used in their animal health care program.
+For swine and poultry, health and welfare standards ensure that animals are provided with appropriate nutrition, pasture access, and care as needed, with no routine use of antibiotics or hormones.

 AMERICAN ORIGIN AND IDENTIFICATION

 Animals eligible for acceptance in the AGA Certified program must be born and raised in the United States of America.
 Animals must be identified at the earliest opportunity following birth by a producer-determined animal identification system.
 Each animal’s record must include breed, ear tag or unique identification number, date of birth, and owner.
 Producer records that trace an animal from birth to harvest must accompany animals when delivered to processor.
 Genetically engineered and or cloned animals are prohibited.
+Swine and poultry must also be born and raised in the U.S., with records to ensure full traceability.

 WordPress Video Lightbox Plugin